indexebusiness/docs/admin/source/chapter04.rst

 Encrypt Local Cache

     Once enabled, when a file is downloaded to cache, it is encrypted in-place.
-When an authorized user then accesses the file from the (M:) Mapped Cloud Drive, CentreStack automatically decrypts it on the fly and then returns it to the user.
+When an authorized user then accesses the file from the (W:) Mapped Cloud Drive, |prodname| automatically decrypts it on the fly and then returns it to the user.

 Disable AutoCad Optimization